 For every sort of website, there is a WordPress theme.
 You can think of anything.
 Whatever the topic of your website is.
 Several high-quality pieces are simple to change and personalize.

 On the official WordPress.org themes website, you’ll discover a collection of 7,400+ free WordPress themes.
 Navigate to Appearance » Themes in the WordPress dashboard.
-You may look for themes made particularly for blogs by searching ‘blog.’
+In addition, you may look for themes made particularly for blogs by searching ‘blog.’

 You should be able to discover over 2,000 free blog themes: